inkblotty/SOTEC/README.md

 - General
   * mobile friendly
-  * make expand arrows user recognizeable ui
   * instead of display:none, make accordion transition height
-  * make sections visible on menu click
+  * make sections visible on menu click -- esp staff
   * video instead of images -- talk to Mike
   * new section: Stuff we Do Together

 - Stuff We Do Together
-  * new tab for upcoming events -- draw from info.json
+  * new tab for upcoming events -- draw from google calendar automatically
+  * icon to full calendar

 - About Section
   * image carousel linked to dropbox